 Managers must deliver feedback that is frequent and measurable so ensure that you address specific points.
 Together, create action plans and consider using a training app to track performance and communicate.

 Now we appreciate that it can be burdensome for managers to deliver daily or weekly feedback, but it’s important that you remain supportive.
 Send a short email or text so your team feels connected and on track to deliver.
-Assign a mentor so your employees always has someone to turn to if you’re not available.
+Assign a mentor so your employees always have someone to turn to if you’re not available.

-The gen z workforce are highly tech-savvy when starting their job role, nearly all are social media experts and can comfortably learn high-level programs that are vital to their job role.
+The gen z workforce is highly tech-savvy when starting their job role, nearly all are social media experts and can comfortably learn high-level programs that are vital to their job role.
 If you don’t have up to date technology at your workplace, you’ll find that the generation z in the workplace will be greatly disappointed.

 Incorporate programs like:

 - Productivity tools: Microsoft Office, Google Suite, etc.